Skip to content

 Organizers are planning for more than 30 minutes of pyrotechnics, nearly twice as long as last year’s show, Axios reported.

-Freedom 250, which is leading the America250 festivities, has hired Pyrotecnico to run the fireworks.
+Freedom 250, which is organizing the event, has hired Pyrotecnico to run the fireworks.
 Pyrotecnico told Axios it plans to break the world record.
 The current record was set in the Philippines in 2016 and used 810,904 fireworks.
 It lasted just over an hour.

 And organizers are preparing for the event with high levels of security.
 The July 4 celebration received a National Special Security Event designation from the Department of Homeland Security, the highest possible level, The Washington Post reported.